jyu-theartofml/kaggle_taxi/README.md

-Note: for the python jupyter notebook it's best to view it on NBviewer using Firefox browser because it renders the interactive maps.
+Note: for the python jupyter notebook it's best to view it on NBviewer using Firefox browser for rendering the Folium interactive maps.